Literature

 Which authors and books were important to you?

 — A great danger I wanted to avoid was falling under the influence of the New York Trilogy, by Paul Auster.
-When I reread it, fortunately, it interested me much less than the first time and that, in a way, saved me.
-I reread Joseph Mitchell and it seemed magnificent to me.
+When I reread it, fortunately, I was much less interested than the first time and that, in a way, saved me.
+I reread Joseph Mitchell and it seemed magnificent.

 Joe Gould's secret, perhaps?

 — Yes.
-A large part of North American poetry from the last 125 years also influenced me.
-I would say I read more poets than novelists.
-Natural writing has also been important, for writing There Is a Crack in Everything...
+Much of American poetry from the last 125 years also influenced me.
+I would say I read more poets than fiction writers.
+Natural writing has also been important, to write There is a crack in everything...
 Thinking about it a little more, books by Vivian GornickThe conversations the protagonist has are very rooted in the present.

 Cargando